CSIRO-enviro-informatics/info-engineering/linked-data-api.md

 The last thing to note about the above examples is the use of *namespaces*.
 Each *namespace* denotes a "vocabulary" which is a set of RDF terms.
 A prefix can be associated with a namespace which allows a URI from that namespace to be aliased to a more compact "colonised" form - e.g. `foaf:Person` &Implies; `<http://xmlns.com/foaf/0.1/Person>`.

-There are many existing vocabularies published by W3C, DCMI, the OBO foundation, OGC, and various other initiatives including the Australian Government through AGLDWG.
+There are many existing vocabularies and ontologies published by W3C, DCMI, the OBO foundation, OGC, and various other initiatives including the Australian Government through AGLDWG.
-A selection of vocabularies recommended for re-use are listed in [RDF vocabularies you can trust](trusted-rdf-vocabs).
+A selection of that are recommended for re-use are listed in [RDF vocabularies you can trust](trusted-rdf-vocabs).
 As a general principle, if your application re-uses properties and types from well-known vocabularies then this enables greater data integration opportunities and the use of common tools to parse/render the data.
 For example, `FOAF` (or Friend-of-a-Friend) is a namespace with properties and types for describing people.
 It is used in the above example to express that B.B.
 King is a person.
 Use of FOAF allows that piece of data to be integrated with other data that use `foaf:Person`.
 This applies to other defined types and properties, e.g. namespaces include [`rdfs:`](https://www.w3.org/TR/rdf-schema/), [`skos:`](https://www.w3.org/2004/02/skos/), [`owl:`](http://www.w3.org/2002/07/owl#), [`dc:`](https://dublincore.org/documents/dcmi-namespace/), [`dcterms:`](http://purl.org/dc/terms/).

+Refer to *Section 1* of the "Linked Data Example 1.ipynb" Jupyter Notebook example.

+#### Domain definitions

 Domain-specific namespaces for binding context to the data using relevant well-known properties and types in the respective domains include [`sweet:`](http://sweetontology.net/) for the earth sciences, and [`envo:`](http://environmentontology.org/) for environment.

-Refer to *Section 1* of the "Linked Data Example 1.ipynb" Jupyter Notebook example.
+[CGI GeoSciML](https://geosciml.org/resource/) provides a suite of small vocabularies for geology in a set of namespaces such as [`lithology:`](http://resource.geosciml.org/classifier/cgi/lithology) and [`faulttype:`](http://resource.geosciml.org/classifier/cgi/faulttype) with a common stem http://resource.geosciml.org/classifier/cgi/.

+Finally, [Wikidata](https://www.wikidata.org/) provides concept descriptions provided as linked-data (i.e. each item with a persistent URI, and available in multiple forms).
+For example the concept 'Guitar' is denoted http://www.wikidata.org/entity/Q6607.
+While these are not maintained by specialist domain communities, they provide a useful fall-back where more technical vocabularies are not available.

 ### "Conneg" (Content-negotiation)